HOME: OUR CORE SERVICE - STUDENT BENEFITS - IS SUB. GRAPPLING EFFECTIVE? - ABOUT HEAD COACH - LINEAGE - REGISTRATION - TERMINOLOGY

 - Ben Baulch-Jones, British expat in Vietnam, SLL white belt

-HEAD COACH: Erik Koehne began teaching in 2010 and founded Saigon Luta-Livre (SLL) in 2012.
-He taught full time Brazilian Jiu-Jitsu (Gi & No-gi) in Saigon, Vietnam from May 5th, 2012 through December 14th, 2018, growing the club from 0 to about 100 students.
-SLL continues to serve Saigon today through 2 affiliate gyms under Erik's direction.
-They are operated by his students Adams and Tuan.
+HISTORY OF SLL: Erik Koehne began teaching in 2010 and founded Saigon Luta-Livre (SLL) in 2012.
+He taught full time in Saigon, Vietnam from May, 2012 through December, 2018, growing the club to about 100 students.
+SLL continues to grow grapplers in Saigon today through 3 SLL affiliate gyms.

-Coach History: Erik started martial arts at Fairtex in San Francisco the summer of 2006 where he practiced Muay Thai and boxing.
-His instructors were Jenna Castillo, Jongsonan, Gangao, and Taraq Azim.
-By the middle of 2007 he began Fairtex’s Brazilian Jiu-Jitsu & MMA program with professional MMA fighter Alex Serdyukov, AKA: "The Russian Crusher".
+Coach History: Erik started martial arts at Fairtex in San Francisco the summer of 2006 where he practiced Muay Thai and boxing from coaches Jenna Castillo, Jongsonan, Gangao, and Taraq Azim.
+By the middle of 2007 he began Fairtex’s Brazilian Jiu-Jitsu & MMA program under professional MMA fighter Alex "The Russian Crusher" Serdyukov.

-In late 2008, work brought Erik to the South Bay where he started training under top ranked Luta-Livre fighter and MMA professional Leopoldo Serao who remains his coach today.
+In late 2008, work brought Erik to the South Bay where he started training under top ranked Luta-Livre fighter Leopoldo Serao who remains his coach today.
 Serao has a vast understanding of both Brazilian ground fighting traditions, Luta-Livre and Brazilian Jiu-Jitsu (LL & BJJ).

-Erik teaches BLL and BJJ viable for all body types.
-He stressing the virtues of pressure, patient control, and high percentage finishes which can be used effectively by young & old, weak & strong.
-He presents subject matter is an easy-to-understand fashion.
+Erik teaches BLL and BJJ.
+He stresses the virtues of pressure, patient control, and high percentage finishes which can be used effectively by young & old, weak & strong.
+Erik presents techniques and principals in an easy-to-understand and hard to forget fashion.

 BRAZILIAN JIU-JITSU LINEAGE: Mitsuyo Maeda >Carlos Gracie > Carlson Gracie > Luis Carlos Mateus > Leopoldo Serao > Erik Koehne